dekoning-lab/ezmap/README.md

 6. EMAL Main - Using the EM algorithm, estimate the relative amount of reads for each of the organisms BLASTed against.
 7. EMAL Post - Generates readable output files in a csv format.

-If the pipeline should stop or fail to run at any step the #start-at-step option in the param.config file can be set to any of the steps and then have the pipeline rerun to skip previosuly completed steps.
+If the pipeline should stop or fail to run at any step the `>start-at-step` option in the `config.txt` file can be set to any of the steps and then have the pipeline rerun to skip previously completed steps.
-If #start-at-step is set to 8 or greater then the pipeline will only reprocess the results and generate a updated results webpage.
+If `>start-at-step` is set to 8 or greater then the pipeline will only reprocess the results and generate a updated results webpage.

 ## Viewing Results

 EzMap provides 2 different methods for viewing results.
 The program will generate an interactive HTML report as well as number of csv files containing the results.

 #### Finding Result Files

-The project directory specified prior to running the pipeline will contain 6 folders once all of the steps have complete.
+The project directory specified prior to running the pipeline will contain 6 folders once all of the steps have completed.
 Each folder will contain the output files as well as standard output and error files from the SLURM task manager.
-The folder structure will be inside of the project directory will be:
+The folder structure inside of the project directory will be:

 ```
 ->projectDir
 	->1-Cleaning